 We all have different cars, campers, fridges and numbers of electronic devices.
 Your travelling party may be just you and your spouse, while others may include children.
 Some people are paleo eaters, some vegetarians, and some people MUST have ice-cream while on their trip.
 Some people are digital nomads and rely on their devices to run a business while travelling.

 Oh, and we all have very different budgets!
-Obviously you need to keep this all in mind when researching for the best battery set-up.
+Obviously you need to keep this all in mind when researching for the best battery power for camping set-up.
 This is why it’s impossible to find a ‘this-is-what-you-need-to-do’ solution on the internet (yep, I’ve tried) simply because every solution will be different.
 Okay, you get the point.

 To begin with I think it will be helpful to know what we think our set up is going to be: